 B. Priority Criteria

-In addition to the points awarded for project design and technical merit, all proposals will be reviewed and awarded additional points based on certain characteristics of the project or the target community.
+In addition to the points awarded for project design and technical merit, all proposals will be reviewed and awarded additional points based on certain Start Printed Page 46205characteristics of the project or the target community.
 USDA Rural Development policies generally encourage agencies to give priority in their programs to rural areas of greatest need and to support other Federal policy initiatives.
 In furtherance of these policies, the Agency will award additional points for the priorities identified in this notice.
 The priority criteria and point scores used in this NOFA are consistent with the program regulations in 7 CFR part 1709.
 The Agency will give priority consideration to smaller communities, areas suffering significant economic hardship, areas with inadequate community energy services, and areas where the condition of community energy facilities (or absence thereof) presents an imminent hazard to public health or safety.
 Priority points will also be awarded for proposals that include cost sharing.
 A maximum of 35 total points may be awarded under these priority criteria.